CopperEgg/apidocs/alerts/definitions.md

 Show in-depth information about a single alert definition.

 #### Required parameters: ALERT_DEF_ID (alert definition id) as part of the path.
-The value of ALERT_DEF_ID can be picked from the list of alert definitions fetched using above curl command or it can seen in the URL when editing an alert definition.
+The value of ALERT_DEF_ID can be picked from the list of alert definitions fetched using above curl command or it can be seen in the URL when editing an alert definition.

 #### CURL Command, and variations: